Noise Exposure Monitoring

 Determine the need of developing and enforcing an hearing conservation program (HCP)

 If you are concerned about the noise your business makes, or have received complaints about it, our technicians are fully certified to carry out full inspections to the satisfaction of the Malaysian Department of Environment as per the recommended noise monitoring guidelines created by them.
-The following parameters will be measured.

 Frequently Asked Questions

-The sign for noise exposure monitoring needs to be conducted:
+Signs noise exposure monitoring needs to be conducted:

 - Are individuals required to raise their voices?